FHantke/brave-browser-wiki/Patching-Chromium.md

 If you want to provide a completely different implementation of a file, it is often not safe, but sometimes applicable.
 You can just provide the alternate implementation inside the `src/brave/chromium_src` directory.

 One way electron went wrong is they copied entire files for changes inside a similar setup, do NOT do this.
-This will cause Chromium rebases to get stale and cause problems.
+This will lead to newer Chromium rebases over time using old stale code which causes problems and makes rebasing much harder.

 No BUILD.gn changes are needed for this.